florianhartung/wasm-for-plugin-systems/work/sections/introduction.typ

-#import "../util.typ": *
+#import "../wip.typ": *

 = Introduction

 == Motivation & problem statement
 // Motivation
-- Plugin systems are great!
+- Plugin systems are suitable architecture for highly individual software like text editors
-- WASM is great
+- WASM is relativly modern bytecode that provides speed, safety, ... by default.

+- Can WAS

 #todo[write motivation last]

 // Problem statement